Gradient Perturbation is Underrated for Differentially Private Convex Optimization: Introduction

-\emph{Output perturbation} \citep{wu2017bolt, zhang2017efficient} first runs the learning algorithm the same as in the non-private case then adds noise to the output parameter. \emph{Objective perturbation} \citep{chaudhuri2011differentially, kifer2012private, iyengar2019towards} perturbs the objective (i.e., the empirical loss) then release the minimizer of the perturbed objective. \emph{Gradient perturbation} \citep{song2013stochastic, bassily2014differentially, abadi2016deep, wang2017differentially,lee2018concentrated, jayaraman2018distributed} perturbs each intermediate update.
-If each update is differentially private, the composition theorem of differential privacy ensures the whole learning procedure is differentially private.
+\emph{Output perturbation} \cite{wu2017bolt,zhang2017efficient} first runs the learning algorithm the same as in the non-private case then adds noise to the output parameter. \emph{Objective perturbation} \cite{chaudhuri2011differentially,iyengar2019towards} perturbs the objective (i.e., the empirical loss) then releases the (approximated) minimizer of the perturbed objective. \emph{Gradient perturbation} \cite{bassily2014differentially,abadi2016deep,jayaraman2018distributed} perturbs each intermediate update.

 Gradient perturbation comes with several advantages over output/objective perturbations.
-Firstly, gradient perturbation does not require strong assumption on the objective because it only needs to bound the sensitivity of gradient update rather than the whole learning process.
-Secondly, gradient perturbation can release the noisy gradient at each iteration without damaging the privacy guarantee as differential privacy is immune to \emph{post processing} \citep{algofound}.
-Thus, it is a more favorable choice for certain applications such as distributed optimization \citep{rajkumar2012differentially, agarwal2018cpsgd, jayaraman2018distributed}.
-At last, gradient perturbation often achieves better empirical utility than output/objective perturbations for DP-ERM.
+Firstly, gradient perturbation does not require strong assumption on the objective because it only needs to bound the sensitivity of each gradient update rather than the whole learning process.
+Secondly, gradient perturbation can release the noisy gradient at each iteration without damaging the privacy guarantee as differential privacy is immune to \emph{post processing} \cite{algofound}.
+Therefore, it is a favorable choice in the distributed optimization or the federated learning setting \cite{konevcny2015federated,agarwal2018cpsgd,jayaraman2018distributed}.
+At last, based on our own experiments and the observation in \cite{lee2018concentrated}, gradient perturbation achieves much better empirical utility than output/objective perturbations for DP-ERM.

-However, the existing theoretical utility guarantee for gradient perturbation is the same as or strictly inferior to that of other perturbation methods as shown in Table~\ref{tb:utility}.
+However, the existing theoretical utility guarantee for gradient perturbation is the same as or strictly inferior to that of output/objective perturbation approaches as shown in Table~\ref{tb:utility}.
 This motivates us to ask

-``What is wrong with the theory for gradient perturbation?
-Can we justify the empirical advantage of gradient perturbation theoretically?''
+Can we improve the theory for gradient perturbation that can reflect its empirical advantage?